BittieTasks/BittieTasks/legal/terms-of-service.md

 ## 3. PROHIBITED ACTIVITIES

 ### Strictly Prohibited Services
-TaskParent is a household task marketplace and explicitly prohibits all childcare services:
+BittieTasks is a community task marketplace and explicitly prohibits all childcare services:
 - **ALL childcare services including babysitting, child supervision, or child-related activities**
 - **Transportation of minors under any circumstances**
 - **Child pickup/dropoff from school or activities**